doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Used Hold-out validation method for tuning the hyperparameters.
 Got familiarised with several parameters available in the learning models and made full use of them.

 **Thoughts** : All the day's effort  summed up to a 1.7% improvement in the accuracy, which is a lot considering the model now works at 98.8% accuracy.

+# 100 Days Of Code - Log

+### Day 57: July 20, 2020

+**Today's Progress**:  Started with Unsupervised learning today.
+Learned about clustering of unlabelled data using k-means algorithm.
+Tried it on a few sets of data to understand it's working.

+**Thoughts** : I don't understand how someone came up with this algorithm.
+I just didn't get the intuition of it.